MrCeleryman/ultimalib-python/README.md

 # ULTIMA Python Bindings
-This module contains a thin wrapper around the ULTIMA service which allows for cross-platform LTI validation.
+This module contains a wrapper around the ULTIMA service which allows for cross-platform LTI validation.

 ## Dependencies